-In reference to national guidance a Transport Assessment is a thorough assessment of the transport implications of development, and an account of mitigation measures necessary to avoid unacceptable or 'severe' impacts.
-This should include information about:
+L30: Transport Required for development with In reference to national guidance a NPPF, NPPG, CS, Assessment significant transport implications as Transport Assessment is a thorough DM DPD (including set out in Appendix 1. assessment of the transport implications of Trevel Diana, Transport Travel Plan) development, and an account of mitigation Travel Plans, Transport measures necessary to avoid unacceptable Assessments and Travel Plans may also be required in or 'severe' impacts.
+This should include Statements - GOV.UK specific circumstances for information about: (www.gov.uk) developments below the thresholds the proposed development (particularly shown in table above.
+For example: proposed transport access and layout Where a development is seeking across all modes of transport); to rely upon a Travel Plan to neighbouring uses, amenity and character, justify a lower level of parking existing functional classification of the than required by local planning nearby road network; policy. existing public transport provision, • Where a development is including provision/ frequency of services Where a development is and proposed public transport changes; proposed in a sensitive area of travel characteristics of the proposed parking stress, or traffic congestion. development, including movements across congestion. all modes of transport that would result Where the proposed from the development and in the vicinity of development has the potential for the site; significant traffic impact which cumulative transport impacts of committed requires mitigation, or has development in the area; accessibility issues to be current traffic flows on links and at addressed.
+This may apply junctions within the study area; particularly to mixed-use injury accident records developments where each likely associated environmental impacts of individual land use may not reach transport related to the development, these thresholds but in particularly in relation to proximity to combination will have a relatively environmentally sensitive areas; significant impact, or to measures to improve the accessibility of developments that may generate the location where these are necessary to a significant number of visitor make the development acceptable in trips. planning terms; • For phased developments where parking facilities in the area and the parking strategy of the development the initial phasing may not reach parking strategy of the development; the specified threshold but future ways of encouraging environmental • sustainability by reducing the need to

-- neighbouring uses, amenity and character, existing functional classification of the nearby road network; - existing public transport provision, including provision/ frequency of services and proposed public transport changes; - travel characteristics of the proposed development, including movements across all modes of transport that would result from the development and in the vicinity of the site: - cumulative transport impacts of committed development in the area; - current traffic flows on links and at junctions within the study area; - injury accident records - likely associated environmental impacts of transport related to the development, particularly in relation to proximity to environmentally sensitive areas; - measures to improve the accessibility of the location where these are necessary to make the development acceptable in planning terms; - parking facilities in the area and the parking strategy of the development; - ways of encouraging environmental sustainability by reducing the need to nformation item Types inform of application that require this nation What information is required Where to look for further information Policy Driver p th • F o p re cr d th Any T these the wil Travel develo hases will reach/exceed the nreshold. or applications for extensions or ther proposals, where the roposal itself does not reach the equisite threshold but where the ombined existing and proposed evelopment meets or exceeds ne threshold. ravel Plan developed under circumstances should relate to hole site.
-It is essential that I Plan requirements for any opment are agreed with the blanning authority at the travel; and measures to mitigate the residual impacts of development.
+Information item Types of application that require this information What information is required Where to look for further information Policy Driver phases will reach/exceed the threshold.
+For applications for extensions or other proposals, where the proposal itself does not reach the requisite threshold but where the combined existing and proposed development meets or exceeds the threshold.
+Any Travel Plan developed under these circumstances should relate to the whole site.
+It is essential that Travel Plan requirements for any development are agreed with the local planning authority at the scoping/pre-application stage. travel; and measures to mitigate the residual impacts of development.
 A Travel Plan should set out the long-term management strategy for integrating proposals for sustainable travel into the proposed development.
 It should: identify the specific required outcomes, targets and measures; set out clear future monitoring and management arrangements; consider what additional measures may be required to offset unacceptable impacts if the targets should not be met.